 And so, as I deleted contact information of men I’d been holding on to unnecessarily for too long and vowed never to reach out to again when I got a new cell number this summer, I also let my father know that until he was ready to own up to some things and really think about what I needed from him without expecting all these things from me that he hadn’t earned, I wasn’t interested in doing the song and dance anymore.
 I could do without the phone calls on Christmas and maybe my birthday, if he remembered the date.
 I’ve had those types of relationships with men I dated.
 It wasn’t enough with them and it’s not enough from him either.

 I believe if we’re going to put fathers and lovers in the same boat and say the way we relate to men is directly correlated to how we deal with our fathers, then I believe we should be able to deal with our fathers the same way we deal with said lovers.
 No one would advise a woman to sit around and wait for the next disappointment or accept anything less than what she deserves from a romantic suitor and I believe those same rules apply when it comes to a parent.
-The way I look at things, I’ve put up Mimi-Stevie J numbers waiting for my dad to come around and at least acknowledge he fell short of being the father he needed to be.
-It was time to look at the reality of our relationship: love don’t live here (I can’t say anymore because it never really has).
+The way I look at things, I’ve spent plenty of time waiting for my dad to come around and at least acknowledge he fell short of being the father he needed to be.
+It was time to look at the reality of our relationship and be done.

 As expected, when I mentioned the situation to my grandfather (his dad), he hit me with the cliché “life is too short” line and said both me and my father should be ashamed of ourselves.
 I agreed with him on one point.
 Life is too short.
 Too short to hold your tongue and settle for less than you deserve in all relationships, including that of a parent and child.